 Time: 2 terms, 190 hours

-Tuition: $2,998 including supplies, but excluding cost of the book
+Tuition: $2,998 including supplies, excluding the cost of the book

 Meet your Lead Instructor